numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 ----------------------

-We are not proposing a change to DType inference for python strings and do not expect to see any impacts on existing usages of NumPy, besides warnings related to new deprecations in ``np.char``.
+We are not proposing a change to DType inference for python strings and do not expect to see any impacts on existing usages of NumPy.

 Detailed description
 --------------------